lappalainenj/cbsp/README.md

-cd cbsp  # navigates into the package directory conda create --name cbsp python=3.7.3  # creates a virtual python environment named cbsp conda activate cbsp  # activates the virtual environment pip install -e .  # installs the package and dependencies in editable mode
+cd cbsp  # navigates into the package directory conda create --name cbsp python=3.7.3  # creates a virtual python environment named cbsp conda activate cbsp  # activates the virtual environment conda install -c anaconda pip  # just make sure pip is installed in the environment
+                               # `which pip` should point to the environment folder
+pip install -e .  # installs the package and dependencies in editable mode
 ```